hobru/DSAGTechXChange-Neptune-PowerPlatform/README.md

 - Save the Power Automate Flow
   ![Power Automate](images/12-SavePA.png)

-- Click on the manual trigger action and copy the HTTP POST URL.
+- Click on the `manual` trigger action and `copy the HTTP POST URL`.
 This is the URL that will be used on the Neptune side to trigger the flow.
   ![Power Automate](images/13-CopyHTTPUrl.png)

 > [!NOTE]